 7. Don't stand in front of the flannel board.

 8. Placement of characters is very important.
-Make sure that people are "grounded" (not floating in the air) and children don't appear to be taller than adults.
+Make sure that people are "grounded" (not floating in the air) and that children don't appear to be taller than adults.

 Some suggestions taken from the Betty Luken's Teacher's Manual.
 Thank you Aunt C for additional ideas.